2025 Annual Report

 Trip #4 Sioux-Hustler Trail

 The initial day for Crew #4, aka The Four Seasons, on the Sioux-Hustler Trail was quite warm, and they capped it off with a swim at their campsite on Agawato Lake.
-However, a short-lived but severe storm that evening downed trees across the lake and behind their campsite.
 The following days were spent clearing the trail, working their way up to the northeast bay of Emerald Lake.
 Temperatures steadily dropped over the weekend, and on their final day, snow flurries accompanied the crew as they hiked out.
 In total, the crew cleared approximately 75 treefalls to restore the trail from the entry point to Emerald Lake.

 Trip #5 Powwow Trail